-The redness, dryness, and itch of atopic dermatitis (AD) could send you to your dermatologist in search of solutions.
+The redness, discoloration, dryness, and itch of atopic dermatitis (AD) could send you to your dermatologist in search of solutions.
 Your doctor will start by taking stock of your symptoms.

 "The first thing is assessing disease severity," says Lindsay Strowd, MD, an associate professor of dermatology and vice chair of the Department of Dermatology at Wake Forest Baptist Health.

-Another sign that you need more intense treatment is that topical medicines haven't controlled the redness and itch.
+Another sign that you need more intense treatment is that topical medicines haven't controlled the redness, discoloration, and itch.
 AD itch can be intense enough to interfere with your sleep and work.
 Your doctor will ask how much you're itching and how AD affects your daily life.
 "Those components will guide our treatment choices," Strowd says.